Visible and Infrared Survey Telescope for Astronomy

 At the heart of the telescope is a huge three-tonne camera with 16 state-of-the-art infrared-sensitive detectors.

 Science with VISTA

-VISTA’s observing time will be totally devoted to mapping the sky systematically and six huge public surveys will take up the majority of the telescope’s first five years of operations.
-Some will study small patches of sky for long periods to detect extremely faint objects and others will survey the entire southern sky.
-The observations will create vast new data collections that will support research in many astronomical projects ranging from studies of small bodies in our own Solar System out to cosmological investigations of the nature of dark matter and dark energy.
-Within our galaxy, VISTA is expected to find many new brown dwarf stars and be able to test ideas about the nature of dark matter.
+VISTA’s observing time is devoted to mapping the sky systematically and six huge public surveys are taking up the majority of the telescope’s first five years of operations.
+Some are studying small patches of sky for long periods to detect extremely faint objects and others are surveying the entire southern sky.
+The observations are creating vast new data collections that will support research in many astronomical projects ranging from studies of small bodies in our own Solar System out to cosmological investigations of the nature of dark matter and dark energy.
+Within our galaxy, VISTA is discovering many new objects and testing ideas about the nature of dark matter.
 Using VISTA data astronomers will be able to create a three-dimensional map of about 5% of the entire observable Universe.
-Further out, VISTA will be a powerful tool for discovering remote quasars and studying the evolution of galaxies and clusters of galaxies.
-It will help to probe the nature of dark energy by finding very distant galaxy clusters.
+Further out, VISTA is a powerful tool for discovering remote quasars and studying the evolution of galaxies and clusters of galaxies.
+It is probing the nature of dark energy by finding very distant galaxy clusters.